Oman Professional League Cup

-In 2014, ahead of the 2014-15 Oman Professional League Cup, it was announced by Oman Football Association that Mazda have agreed to sponsor the Professional League Cup and will henceforth be known as the Mazda Professional Cup, for a period of four years.
+In 2014, ahead of the 2014-15 Oman Professional League Cup, Oman Football Association announced that Mazda had agreed to sponsor the Professional League Cup and would be known as the Mazda Professional Cup for a period of four years.
 According to a four-year agreement reached by the two parties, Mazda became the title sponsor of the 14-team competition.